apache/pekko-connectors-kafka/docs/src/main/paradox/producer.md

 ## Choosing a producer

-Alpakka Kafka offers producer flows and sinks that connect to Kafka and write data.
+Apache Pekko Connectors Kafka offers producer flows and sinks that connect to Kafka and write data.
 The tables below may help you to find the producer best suited for your use-case.

-For use-cases that don't benefit from Akka Streams, the @ref[Send Producer](send-producer.md) offers a @scala[`Future`-based]@java[`CompletionStage`-based] send API.
+For use-cases that don't benefit from Apache Pekko Streams, the @ref[Send Producer](send-producer.md) offers a @scala[`Future`-based]@java[`CompletionStage`-based] send API.

 ### Producers